TobiasEppacher/AppliedRegression/md/04-model-diagnostics.md

     DW = \frac{\sum_{t=2}^{n} (e_t - e_{t-1})^2}{\sum_{t=1}^{n} e_t^2} \approx 2(1-r_1)
 $$

-Under the null hypothesis that the residuals are not correlated, the test statistic is approximately $DW \approx 2$.
+Under the null hypothesis that the residuals are not correlated, this test statistic is approximately $DW \approx 2$.
 Stronger deviations may indicate dependence between the errors.

-Note that this test should be only an informal check.
+Note that this test should only be an informal check.
 If the data seems to be dependent, alternative time series methods must be used.

 ## Influence and Leverage of Outliers